clarktrimble/ba-blog/content/blog/generic-golang/index.md

 {% image "./generics.png", "Generic Brand Groceries" %}

-I've been on the lookout for a good opportunity to wield the "new" generics in Golang, well, since they made their surprise appearance in Go 1.18. (/sarc)
+I've been on the lookout for a good opportunity to wield the "new" generics in Golang since they made their surprise appearance in Go 1.18. (/sarc)

-I have noticed them getting put to good use here and there in libraries.
-And for a functional Golang style, [github.com/samber/lo](https://github.com/samber/lo) really puts the generics hammer down; nice.
+I have noticed them getting put to good use here and there in libraries and for a functional Golang style, [github.com/samber/lo](https://github.com/samber/lo) really puts the generics hammer down, nice.

 Anyway, my recent explorations with ClickHouse turned up just such an opportunity.
-In the post on [column-orientation](https://clarktrimble.online/blog/funhouse/), I wound up with two less-than-satisfactory approaches to using their low-level `ch-go` library:
+In the post on [column-orientation](https://clarktrimble.online/blog/funhouse/), I wound up with two less-than-satisfactory approaches to using the low-level `ch-go` library:
- 1. reflect over a struct to divine column types and go forth with complexity
+ 1. reflect over a struct to divine column names and go forth with complexity
  2. stuff ClickHouse logic into a package really about messages, simple but ugly

-In this post I'll share how a small dollop of generics triggered a series of improvements, transforming the duckling into, if not a swan, at least a Barnacle goose.
+In this post I'll share how a small dollop of generics triggered a series of improvements, transforming the duckling into, if not a swan, maybe a Barnacle goose.
 (Really, they have them in Finland!)

 ## The Ugly

-As we're looking at improvement over time, a couple of references into the project's history might be in helpful:
+As we're looking at improvement over time, a couple of references into the project's history might be helpful:
  - [old and simple/ugly](https://github.com/clarktrimble/funhouse/tree/de8f5d339a36fe55d48bc66d4aa540e3969c6f7f) circa November 7, 2023
  - [new and improved](https://github.com/clarktrimble/funhouse/tree/2f4b9cfce47c857647944cb9e97a7dd50caef699) circa Dec 21, 2023